 There are many differences between corporations and LLCs.
 Some of the most considerable differences include:

-Management and control A corporation’s business decisions are made by a board of directors, which cannot be dissolved except under very limited circumstances.
+A corporation’s business decisions are made by a board of directors, which cannot be dissolved except under very limited circumstances.
 A corporation’s rules and regulations are dictated by formal bylaws.
 There is little opportunity for flexibility, or to insert additional provisions, once the bylaws are in place.
-An LLC can elect managers to make the decisions (much like a board of directors), or an LLC can elect to managed by all of the members/owners.
-Keep in mind that a member’s involvement is directly proportional to his or her share of ownership.
+An LLC can elect managers to make the decisions (much like a board of directors), or an LLC can elect to be managed by all of the members/owners.
+Keep in mind that a member’s involvement is directly proportional to their share of ownership.

 When deciding the correct type of business entity for your company, think about how your decision will affect your company both in the early days and down the road.
 If you need further assistance, our business specialists are available to answer questions and support you during your planning stages.
 Contact us today!